Relintai/pandemonium_engine_docs/03_usage/15_scripting/debug/01_overview_of_debugging_tools.md

 ## Debugger Panel

-Many of Pandemonium's debugging tools are part of the Debugger panel, which you can find information about in `doc_debugger_panel`.
+Many of Pandemonium's debugging tools are part of the Debugger panel.

 ## Debug menu options